 Working on the Harper College campus is one good way to become involved.
 Meet new people, learn something and have some fun, all while making extra money.
 There are job opportunities in most campus offices to which you can probably match your skills and interests.
-For more information, check with the offices that interest you or stop in the Financial Aid Office.
+For more information, check with the offices that interest you or stop in the Office of Student Financial Assistance.
 Some College offices post their on-campus student employment openings on the bulletin boards outside the Career Center.